xzp1990/wafdashboard/README.md

 # wafdashboard
-WAF Dashboard Template baed on ElasticSearch Kibana.
+AWS WAF Dashboard Template for ElasticSearch Kibana.
 This WAF Dashboard is created by Jason Xie from AWS Enterprise Support team.

 ## Abstract